 New York Governor George Pataki dedicated The Solaire as the country’s first “green” residential high-rise building, calling it “a benchmark for urban sustainable development and for green buildings worldwide.”
 SWA supported the design team on this project from conceptual design phase through construction administration.
 The Solaire, located in New York’s Battery Park City, was the first residential building to be completed in downtown Manhattan after the terrorist attacks of September 2001, and was the first beneficiary of Governor Pataki’s green building tax credit.

-2004 – SWA joins project team for new World Trade Center terminal
+2004 – SWA Joins Project Team for Oculus Terminal at World Trade Center

 Led by the joint venture of DMJM+Harris and STV, as well as the internationally renowned architect, Santiago Calatrava, SWA was invited to join the project team to provide energy efficiency and sustainable design consulting services for the new World Trade Center station, also known as the the Oculus.
 The rebuilt PATH terminal is incorporated into the design.

 2005 – USGBC Announces LEED for Homes Pilot Program